mbdevpl/transpyle/README.rst

 Human-oriented and high-performing transpiler for Python.

-The main aim of transpyle is to let everyone who can code well enough in Python, benefit from modern high-performing computer hardware.
+The main aim of transpyle is to let everyone who can code well enough in Python, benefit from modern high-performing computer hardware without need to reimplement their application in one of traditional efficient languages such as C or Fortran.

 framework design